plourenco/website-blog/src/posts/volatile/index.md

 Potentially resulting in the program above to view `complete` as `true` and print `0` instead of the expected `123` right before its assignment.
-Or, equally targeting visibility, by creating an infinite loop as the thread running `B` did not commit any of the writes - there is no _freshness_ guarantee.
+Or, equally targeting visibility, by never getting to print anything out as the thread running `B` did not commit any of the writes - there is no _freshness_ guarantee.

 Taking this in consideration, you might have previously read: _a `volatile` variable is read from the computer's main memory_, and adding to the fact that